#1

 What are the active ingredients in propolis?

-The chemical composition of propolis can vary depending on a number of factors, such as the geographical region, the plant species available and the season.
+The chemical composition of propolis can vary depending on a number of factors, such as the geographical region, the plant species and the season.
 Propolis is a complex substance containing almost 400 compounds, many of which act in a complementary (synergistic) manner.

 Here are the main chemical components generally found in propolis: